cBournhonesque/lightyear/example_issues.md

 There is no score displayed.

-# Replication groups

-Also pressing the direction opposite to the direction of the snake should do nothing instead of moving forward.

-# Simple box

-Client-server: the initial movements are still replicated in a very delayed manner.
-Timeline sync issue?

 # Spaceships

-Is input delay enabled?
+The prespawned bullets are smooth, good job!

 Issues:
 - Projectiles last for a short amount of time after a collision.
+They should disappear immediately
-- Projectiles are jittery on the remote client (the client not shooting).
+- Projectiles are not displayed on remote client
+- Projectiles don't push the balls, normally they should
+- Score does not update on hit